carrington-115/tailwindcss-course/README.md

 ### Styling in Tailwindcss

 - We can create our classes in a tailwind project.
 We have to use the layer and apply approach.

+### Important points to note

+- For measurements with width, height, we can use `w, h, and size` from tailwindcss api.
+-